mchow101/EngineeringCapstone/README.md

 # Engineering-Capstone
+Engineering Capstone is a rigorous year long course which will guide students' thinking and research around a complex engineering challenge.
+The 2019-2020 school year is the first time that this opportunity is available to students at Pacific Grove High School.
+We hope to inspire students to pursue their interests in STEM, teach them to solve complex issues through research and experimentation, and finally, give them experience in modern research techniques.

 ## Website
 Site for Senior Engineering Capstone Project.
 Includes information about the class as well as project description, updates, and timeline for the Swarm Robotics project.